Adithyan78/my_porfolio/README.md

 - Make changes on a branch, add a clear commit message, and open a PR.
 The codebase is intentionally small and modular: add or update modules under `modules/`.
 - If you add dependencies, include a `package.json` and explain why (currently the project uses no external JS dependencies).

-## License

-No license is set in this repository.
-If you'd like, I can add an MIT or other license file for you.